 Make Sure You’re Getting Enough Iron

-Iron is essential for production of red blood cells and transporting oxygen throughout your body; without enough iron you can experience dizziness, fatigue or shortness of breath (7).
-To avoid these symptoms it’s crucial that vegetarians consume plenty of leafy greens, beans and peas.
-If you are vegan be sure to eat seeds like sesame, poppy seed and chia because soybeans (which many vegetarians include as a protein source) do not contain high levels of iron naturally as some other plant-based foods do.
+Iron is essential for the production of red blood cells and transporting oxygen throughout your body; without enough iron, you can experience dizziness, fatigue or shortness of breath (7).
+To avoid these symptoms it’s crucial that vegetarians consume plenty of leafy greens, beans, and peas.
+If you are vegan be sure to eat seeds like sesame, poppy seed, and chia because soybeans (which many vegetarians include as a protein source) do not contain high levels of iron naturally as some other plant-based foods do.

 Make Sure You’re Getting Enough Calcium